 - 1.1 Each program shall establish written eligibility criteria, which will include at minimum that participants: - a.
 May require ongoing supervision in order to live in their own homes or the home of a primary caregiver - b.
 May require a substitute caregiver while their primary caregiver needs relief, or is otherwise unavailable - c.
 May have difficulty or be unable to perform activities of daily living (ADLs) without assistance - d.
 May be socially isolated, lonely and/or distressed as the result of declining social activity - e.
 May have frequent hospitalizations or emergency room visits - f.
 May be at risk of placement into an institutional setting due to functional level and/or caregiver stress/burnout - g.
 May have a dementia related diagnosis, display symptoms of a dementia, or are living with a chronic health condition.
-A physician's diagnosis is recommended.
+A physician's diagnosis is recommended. - h.
+Must be capable of leaving their residence, with assistance, in order to receive Adult Day Services

-- h.
-Must be capable of leaving their residence, with assistance, in order to receive Adult Day Services - May benefit from intervention in the form of enrichment and opportunities for social activities in order to prevent and/or postpone deterioration that would likely lead to institutionalization - 1.2 Each program shall have uniform preliminary screening procedures and maintain consistent records.
+- May benefit from intervention in the form of enrichment and opportunities for social activities in order to prevent and/or postpone deterioration that would likely lead to institutionalization - 1.2 Participants will be informed that service levels will be restricted to three days or 24 hours maximum per week.
+Exceptions can be made if no wait list for service exists, with AAAWM approval - 1.3 Each program shall have uniform preliminary screening procedures and maintain consistent records.
 Such screening may be conducted over the telephone or virtually.
 Records for each potential participant shall include at a minimum: - a.
 The individual's name, address, and telephone number - b.
 The individual's age or birth date - c.
 The name, address, and telephone number of the emergency contact - d.
 Disabilities, or other diagnosed medical conditions - e.
 Perceived supportive service needs as expressed by the participant and/or caregiver - f.
-Race and gender identity (Optional at preliminary screen - 1.3 If preliminary screening indicates an individual may be eligible for Adult Day Services, a comprehensive individual assessment of need shall be performed before admission to the program.
+Race and gender identity (Optional at preliminary screen - 1.4 If preliminary screening indicates an individual may be eligible for Adult Day Services, a comprehensive individual assessment of need shall be performed before admission to the program.
 All assessments shall be conducted face to face.
 Assessors must attempt to acquire and/or verify each item of information listed below, but must also recognize, and accept, the client's right to refuse to provide requested items. - a.
-Basic Information - 1) Individual's name, address, and telephone number - 2) Date of birth - 3) Sexual orientation, gender identity - 4) Marital status - 5) Race and/or ethnicity - 6) Living arrangements - 7) Condition of home environment, if known - 8) Income and expenses, by source b.
+Basic Information - 1) Individual's name, address, and telephone number - 2) Date of birth - 3) Sexual orientation, gender identity - 4) Marital status - 5) Race and/or ethnicity - 6) Living arrangements - 7) Condition of home environment, if known b.
 Functional Status

+- 8) Income and expenses, by source

 - 9) Previous occupation(s), special interests, and hobbies

 - 10) Religious affiliation (optional)

 - 11) Emergency contact(s)

 - 12) Medical/health insurance and long-term care insurance information

 - 13) Guardianship documents, if applicable